gfldex/perl6-telemetry-httpd/README.md

 }
 ```

-The httpd server process is started when the module is loaded.
+The httpd server thread is started when the module is loaded.
 Reports can be
 fetched with `GET /` as text.

 The default interval of 1 second can be changed by `GET /interval=66.6`.
 The